Pi-Hole installation guide on Raspberry Pi

 • Then a standard Debian wizard will start.

-• Answer Ok to the three questions.
+• Answer Ok to the first questions (no other choice).

 • Then the following message tells you that you need a static IP.